reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 ```

 To create a topic, we register a `NewTopic` bean for each topic to the application context.
 If the topic already exists, the bean will be ignored.
 We can make use of `TopicBuilder` to create these beans. `KafkaAdmin` also increases the number of partitions if it finds that an existing topic has fewer partitions than `NewTopic.numPartitions`.

-For the example code in the upcoming sections, we'll be creating 5 topics:

-- `reflectoring-1`
-- `reflectoring-2`
-- `reflectoring-3`
-- `reflectoring-user`
-- `reflectoring-others`

 ## Sending Messages